sergpapa/CineCritic/TESTING.md

 ## **Browser Compatibility**

 CineCritic has been tested in multiple browsers with no visible issues.
-Google Chrome, Mozilla Firefox, Safari, Microsoft Edge.Appearance, functionality and responsiveness were found consistent throughout on a range of device sizes and browsers.
+Google Chrome, Mozilla Firefox, Safari, Microsoft Edge and Opera.Appearance, functionality and responsiveness were found consistent throughout on a range of device sizes and browsers.

 [Back to top](#contents)